 - Cam O'Cozy- oh boy.
 Where to start here.
 The guy must have been defeated at least five or six times before he was finally killed off just because of how much he frustrated everyone.
 First he apparently fell to his death by riding a bomb, then he returned as a Big Bad plotting to murder anyone with the slightest idealistic beliefs.
 He was arrested by the cops but (without his creator's permission or involvement) he came back yet again on Adventurers' Island, and was finally given a Robotic Reveal that served to both get rid of him for good and justify his presence in the RPG to begin with.

-- Duke, just Duke.
-Basically he was practically The Dragon to Cam O'Cozy, and just as bad (if not worse).
+- Duke was practically The Dragon to Cam O'Cozy, and just as bad (if not worse).
 If not for popular demand he would have very easily escaped from a maximum security prison with relative ease.

 - The Brickspiderbot: Simply fighting this thing practically took up an entire story arc (funnily the same arc with Cam O'Cozy and Duke).